-- In a saucepan, place all the ingredients, except the cornstarch, and bring to a boil over medium high heat.
+- Place all the ingredients into a saucepan.
+Bring to a boil over medium high heat.
 Simmer for 20 minutes.

 - Remove from heat.
 Using a stick blender, carefully blend the mango sauce until smooth and all lumps and chillis are blended.
 Remember it's very hot!
 Don't burn yourself!

 - OPTIONAL - only if sauce is very runny.
 Return to heat and return to simmer.
 Take 1 tablespoon of cornstarch and mix with 2 tablespoons of cold water makeing a slurry.
 Add the corn starch slurry to the mango sauce and cook for a few minutes until it thickens.